debug12/usa-today-census/README.md

 usa-today-census
 ================

-A node.js wrapper of the USA Today census APi
+A node.js wrapper of the USA Today census API